keang/keang.github.io/_posts/2016-07-01-tip-of-the-docker-iceberg.markdown

 -----

-This post aims to plant a seed of interest in docker, by showing how it can help with the set up of dev environment quickly, and also a small glimpse at how it can help manage services configurations in a declarative (and hence version-controllable) way.
+This post aims to plant a seed of interest in docker, by showing how it can help with the set up of dev environment quickly, and also a small glimpse at how it can help manage services configurations in a declarative-and hence version-controllable-way.

-As the title of this post suggest, this is only the tip of the iceberg; there are many more things that is not covered, and I believe it is worthwhile to get aquainted with this handy software.
-I definitely learned a lot of things, even besides docker itself, after trying it out.
+As the title of this post suggest, this is only the tip of the iceberg; there are many more not covered features, and I believe it is worthwhile to get aquainted with this handy software.
+I definitely learned a lot from diving into docker, even on things other than docker itself.
 I'm sure it'll be the same for many.

 Happy dockering!